 The practice of yachtsmen leaving the helm to adjust or set sail whilst still close to the harbour entrance was discussed.
 It is felt that this practice is imprudent whilst within the confines of the entrance and skippers should ensure that their craft are well clear of any traffic entering or leaving the harbour prior to carrying out this activity, no vessel shall operate under sail power alone within harbour limits, unless it is its sole means of propulsion.

-The dangers of craft exiting the outer harbour underneath the Vincent Pier bridge was discussed, it was felt that good practice would be for all vessels exiting / entering the outer / East harbour to use the East pier entrance when accessible during March – November to help ease the potential risk at peak times around the main entrance to the harbour.
+The dangers of craft exiting the outer harbour underneath the Vincent Pier bridge were discussed, and it was felt that good practice would be for all vessels exiting/entering the outer / East harbour to use the East pier entrance when accessible during March to November to help ease the potential risk at peak times around the main entrance to the harbour.

 Safe operating information is available to all day launched craft on safety notices distributed by harbour staff.